dotnet/dotnet-buildtools-prereqs-docker/README.md

 - **Address CVEs** - When fixable CVEs are reported that require Dockerfiles changes, the code owner is responsible for mitigating the CVE.
 - **Remove EOL distros** - Remove or update Dockerfiles based on EOL distros.

-Wheneven a Dockerfile change is required:
+Whenever a Dockerfile change is required:

 - An issue will be opened and the CODEOWNER will be mentioned.
 - The CODEOWNER is responsible for implementing a fix in a timely fashion.